omershv/marketEmulator/README.md

-keys_public.pkl - Pickle file containing the public keys, this is available for everyone user_holdings.pkl - Contains the current market state and user inventory request_ids.pkl - Contains the most recent request id created, used for generating unique request IDs
+keys_public.pkl - Pickle file containing the public keys, this is available for everyone user_holdings.pkl - Contains the current market state and user inventory request_ids.pkl - Contains the most recent request id created, used for generating unique request IDs active_queries.pkl - Contains the active queries in the system